FAQs

 As a virtually non-porous material, polished quartz does not need to be sealed.

-Can I place hot pans directly onto a quartz worktop?
+Can I place hot pans directly onto a quartz or mineral worktop?

 No, this is not recommended.
 The thermal shock of a very hot pan onto a very cold man-made stone which contains resins could damage your worktop.
 We recommend the use of a trivet.